freddiebarrsmith/Data-Dump-Credentials-Age-Analysis/README.md

 <br>
 username4:password4
 <br>
-It will then output, after execution, as fast as the 1.5 second api rate limiting will allow:
+It will then output, after execution, as fast as the 1.5 second api rate limiting will allow, a file called filesbyear.txt:

 username:password:2018
 <br>